 Mixing Wet Ingredients

-To the bowl of a stand mixer or large mixing bowl, add your room temperature butter and granulated sugar.
+To the bowl of a stand mixer (with paddle attachment) or large mixing bowl, add your room temperature butter and granulated sugar.
 Beat on high for approximately 2-3 minutes until fully combined.
 The mixture will be slightly clumpy and light yellow.

 In a small bowl, add egg, vanilla, baking powder, and salt.
 Add to the butter mixture and beat on medium speed for about 30 seconds to 1 minute.
 It will start to look moister and the dough will start to appear more cohesive.